-Brand licensing is a powerful business strategy that allows companies, known as licensees, to legally use the intellectual property (IP) of another brand, known as the licensor, in exchange for a fee or royalty.
+Brand licensing is a powerful business strategy that allows companies, known as licensees, to legally use the intellectual property (IP) of another brand.
+The brand with the legal rights and intellectual property is known as the licensor.
+When a licensor allows the licensee to use their assets, brand or name, they receive a fee or royalty.
 This arrangement enables licensees to create products, packaging, or services that feature the branding, trademarks, or characters of well-established brands.
-For instance, a clothing manufacturer might license the logo of a popular sports team to produce and sell officially branded merchandise.
+For instance, a clothing manufacturer might license movie titles, art, and graphics to produce and sell officially branded movie merchandise.

 How Brand Licensing Works

 Brand licensing involves a contractual agreement between the licensor (the owner of the brand, trademark, or character) and the licensee (the company seeking to use the brand for their products).
-The contract specifies the scope of the license, including what products the brand can be used on, the duration of the license, geographical territories, and the financial arrangements, such as upfront fees and ongoing royalties.
+The contract specifies the scope of the license, including what products the brand can be used on, the duration of the license, geographical territories, and the financial arrangements.
+No licensing agreement is the same, but they may include a guaranteed up-front payment and a royalty payment equal to a predetermined percentage of sales.

 When is Brand Licensing Used?